ONSdigital/blaise-slack-alerter/README.md

 - `sandbox_filter`
 - `all_preprod_and_training_alerts_except_erroneous_questionnaire_filter`

-**NB** After removing the filters, ensure the following commands run successfully, otherwise the deployment will fail: `make format & make test`.
+**NB** After removing the filters, ensure the following commands run successfully, otherwise the deployment will fail: `make format test`.